-TEACHING EXCELLENCE (35%)
+Teaching excellence (35%)

-- Describe the innovative approaches to teaching and learning that have been applied and how they have better-enabled learning outcomes to be achieved. - Provide evidence of enhanced students' experience that influences, motivates, and inspires students to learn, that has been achieved from the teaching practices. - Provide evidence of publications on teaching developments and their influence on the practice of the wider community.
+- Describe the innovative approaches to teaching and learning that have been applied and how they have better-enabled learning outcomes to be achieved. - o Provide evidence of enhanced student experience that influences, motivates, and inspires students to learn, that have been achieved from the teaching practices. - Provide evidence of publications on teaching developments and their influence on the practice of the wider community.
 Provide details of these publications, including citation data where appropriate. - Include evidence of excellence in relation to the nominated teaching.
-This may include information related to measures of esteem, honours and awards/prizes, and any other evaluations of the teaching practice which are appropriate to demonstrating excellence.
+This may include information related to measures of esteem, honours and award/prizes, and any other evaluations of the teaching practice, which are appropriate to demonstrating excellence.